IngmarFalk/ooad-a2/README.md

 ### Linting

-Linting is integrated into the compiler.
+Linting is integrated into the build tool (cargo).
 Meaning when this project is run via `docker run ..` the compiler will display all stylistic problems and errors.
 When there are no errors, warnings or tips, this means the code is clean and functioning.